Yatrik07/Vehicle_NumberPlate_Detector_Recognizer/README.md

-# Project : Automatic Number Plate Detection and Recognition
+# Project : Automatic Number Plate Detection and Recognition (ANPR)

 ### Problem Statement
 Automatic vehicle license plate detection and recognition is a key technique in most